saymoniphal/fswd-p4-item-catalog/README.md

 ### Run without vagrant

-1. Ensure the `python-psycopg2` library is installed.
+1. Apart from having PostgreSQL server installed and configure, please ensure that below libraries are installed:

+    python-psycopg2
+    python-flask python-sqlalchemy
+    python-requests python-oauth2client

-2. Create a database for use by the item catalog.
+2. Create a database in your database.

-3. Edit `config.py` and point `DB_URI` to the URI of the database the catalog should use.
+3. Edit `config.py` and point `DB_URI` to the URI of the database to be used.
+ex:
+    DB_URI = 'postgres:///catalog'

 4. Run `python dbsetup.py` to create required tables.